x86txt/x86txt/README.md

 # Hi there, I'm [Your Name] 👋

-I'm a DevOps Engineer and SRE professional passionate about cloud infrastructure, automation, and security.
+I'm a Principal Engineer passionate about cloud infrastructure, automation, and security.
 With expertise across multiple platforms and technologies, I help organizations build resilient, scalable, and secure systems.

 ## 🛠️ Tech Stack Badges